gwpy/gwpy/docs/plotter/api.rst

 Each of the below classes represents a set of axes on which data are displayed; for brevity inherited methods and attributes are not documented here, please follow links to the parent classes for documentation of available methods and attributes.

-.. autoclass:: gwpy.plotter.Axes
+.. autoclass:: Axes
    :no-inherited-members:
    :exclude-members: legend

-.. autoclass:: gwpy.plotter.TimeSeriesAxes
+.. autoclass:: TimeSeriesAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.SpectrumAxes
+.. autoclass:: SpectrumAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.SegmentAxes
+.. autoclass:: SegmentAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.EventTableAxes
+.. autoclass:: EventTableAxes
    :no-inherited-members: